Juan0rtega/FieldsValidation/README.md

         .pluckMissingLabels()
         .throwException();
 ```
-if there are any missing fields throws the following AuraHandledException:
+If there are any missing fields throws the following AuraHandledException:
 > 'The following fields are required: billing address, custom field'
 ### OR